kubernetes-sigs/lws/site/content/en/docs/reference/disaggregatedset.v1.md

 </td>
 <td>
    <p>Replicas is the desired replica count for the role.
 The controller seeds
-this at scaler creation — 0 for a fresh role, or the LWS's current replica count for a Static→External flip so the role does not silently drain to zero.
+this at scaler creation — 1 for a fresh role (0 would deadlock vanilla HPA in ScalingDisabled), or the LWS's current replica count for a Static→External flip so the role does not silently drain to zero.
 External autoscalers overwrite it on their first tick.</p>
 <p>Non-pointer with a default because kube-apiserver's CRD /scale handler
 extracts .spec.replicas at read time and errors (&quot;the spec replicas field does not exist&quot;) when the JSONPath resolves to nothing.
 HPA reads